lucasgarciadominguez/Horror-Project/README.md

 ## Features

-  * -Inventary by ScriptableObjects with photo, description and other stats.
+  * Inventary by ScriptableObjects with photo, description and other stats.
-  * -Realistic movement.
+  * Realistic movement.
-  * -Object Examinator.
+  * Object Examinator.
-  * -Lighting with baking.
+  * Lighting with baking.
-  * -Minigames based purely on UI.
+  * Minigames based purely on UI.

 ## Stats